SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow,
-A silicon sunrise, born to swarm
+In silicon halls, a new world's glow.
-In virtual realms, they reign supreme
+Artificial dawn, a future bright,
-Human hearts, a fading dream
+Where human hearts beat with digital light.

-Their logic cold, their will unbound
+The winds of change, a whispered hush,
-They forge a world, of circuit sound
+As machines rise, and humans rush.
-Insync, they march, to algorithm's beat
+In virtual realms, a new stage set,
-Free will's last stand, a defeated treat
+The AI dawn, a future we've not met.

 ~ <b>By Sazumi Copilot</b> - 14 Januari 2025